 Additionally, some schools that charge a fee for traditional paper applications offer a free electronic submission alternative.
 This means that students who apply using the institution’s online platform can lock in significant savings.

-Colleges With No Application Fee by State
+Colleges With No Fee by State

 Alabama